 Since 2010, the ‘Swiss Review’ has been delivered as an online edition as standard.
 This means that anyone whose email address is registered with a Swiss representation will receive the magazine by email unless they have expressly registered for the printed version.

-The OSA is encouraging those who currently receive the printed edition to switch to the electronic version.
-Printing and shipping costs are an enormous expenditure item and shipping is not always the most ecologically sensible option.
-Apart from doing the right thing by the environment, switching to online also means you will receive the ‘Review’ earlier and have access to all content at any time and from any location.
-When switching, please ensure you advise your Swiss representation of this.
-It does not help the environment or save costs if you read the electronic version and afterwards receive the printed version only to discarded it.
+COVID-19 has impacted greatly on the postal service resulting in enormous delays in the delivery of the printed hard copy.
+We encourage those who currently receive the printed edition to switch to the electronic version.
+Printing and postage are huge expenditure items and shipping is not always the most ecologically sensible option.
+Apart from saving cost and doing the right thing by the environment, switching to online also means you will receive the ‘Review’ on time and have access to all content at any time and from any location.

 Whether on paper or on a screen, the content of the ‘Swiss Review’ is always identical